karankumar79250-ai/ESP32-WiFi-Drone/README.md

 1. Open `tools/ESC_Calibration.ino` in Arduino IDE
 2. Upload it to your ESP32 (do NOT connect battery yet)
 3. Open **Serial Monitor** at `115200 baud`
-4. Read the instructions on screen — connect battery when told
+4. Read the instructions on screen — connect battery when told( you can also connect the battery from begining)
 5. The program will automatically send HIGH signal, wait, then LOW signal
 6. You will hear ESC beep sequences confirming calibration
 7. After calibration completes, the LED blinks slowly (success)